 Authorisation is a condition precedent for a transaction to be enforceable and, once presented to the competent authorities, there is no legal time frame for the BCRA to decide on it.

 The BCRA will analyse the information provided and will pass a resolution based on the convenience and opportunity of the operation and on the grounds of the precedents credited by the parties (regarding their previous conduct and sanction impositions).
-At the same time, the BCRA may also revoke authorisations granted if there have been fundamental changes in the basic conditions taken into account for the granting of such.
+At the same time, the BCRA may also revoke authorisations granted if there have been fundamental changes in the basic conditions considered for the granting of such.

-If granted, an authorisation to operate will depend on the suitability of the initiative, the characteristics of the project, the general and particular conditions of the market and the background and responsibility of the applicants and their experience in financial activities.
+If granted, an authorisation to operate will depend on the suitability of the initiative, the characteristics of the project, the general and particular conditions of the market and the background and responsibility of the applicants, and their experience in financial activities.
 There are no specific instructions regarding how a detailed business report is to be presented to the Superintendency for its approval.

 Changes in financial entities' equity composition

-Legal entities that intend to acquire shares of financial institutions must be regularly constituted, and, in the case of foreign companies, must be registered with the correspondent corporate authority in their home jurisdiction.
+Legal entities that intend to acquire shares of financial institutions must be regularly constituted, and, in the case of foreign companies, must be registered with the corresponding corporate authority in their home jurisdiction.
 When an acquirer is a foreign financial institution, a certificate from the supervision authority of the country of origin must be presented granting its legal establishment in such country and crediting proper supervision to the enacting authority.

 Acquisitions by financial entities